By Katie Penn

 However, there are rules.

 You can make dining reservations at a park other than the one you reserved for that day.
 However, that does not guarantee you’ll get in the park.
 There’s always the chance it’s reached capacity and you could be turned away.
+That seems to happen only during peak visitor days, such as holidays.
 The only park you’re guaranteed to get into is the one you made your reservation for, for that day.

 Why would you want to visit more than one park in a day?